ngergel/uapsc-test/README.md

 Usage: `./uatest.sh [options] <command> [-p problem] [file-name]`<br/><br/>

 Note that the file only needs to be specified only the first time either `test` or `submit` is called.
 If no problem id is specified, the problem id is infered from the file name.
+If the script has been installed as a command, the command `uatest` can be used instead of the script.

-## Commands
+## Sub Commands
 - `clean` - Deletes test cases and problem meta data.
 - `test` - Tests the file given against sample input.
 May download test cases when needed.
 - `submit` - Submits the solution code remotely.
 This is not enabled by default, see below for details.
+- `install` - Installs the script as a command 'uatest', which works in place of the script.
+The terminal may need to be restarted.
+- `uninstall` - Uninstalls the command.

 ## Options
 - `-h`, `--help`, `help` - Prints a help message and exits.